Basin Plan Program

 Basin Plan amendments that have been adopted by the Lahontan Water Board and are awaiting approval by one or more other agencies will be posted under this heading.

-After they receive all necessary approvals, final plan amendments will be posted in this section until they can be incorporated into the main electronic text of the Basin Plan.
+After they receive all necessary approvals, final plan amendments will be archived in this section.

 The 2015 Triennial Review is Water Board staff's recommendations on future planning priorities in the next three years.
 The Water Board adopted these recommendations during the November 4, 2015 Board Meeting in Barstow.